Source: Rohan Beckford

 Amber D. Dodd

-Hey there, I’m Amber D. Dodd.
+Hey there, I’m Amber.

-I currently serve as Howard Magazine’s associate editor and the Office of University Communications.
+I currently serve as associate editor of Howard Magazine and Howard’s Office of University Communications.
 I manage Howard’s news site, The Dig.
-I’m a University copy editor and storyteller.
-I’m also a freelance weekend copyeditor and journalist for The AFRO’s D.C. bureau.
+I’m a University copy editor and storyteller too.

-Along the West coast, I was the founding editor of the Spokane Black Stories, an annual series which features Black high schoolers’ art in various mediums, primarily literary, every Black History Month.
+While out West, I was the founding editor of the Spokane Black Stories, an annual series which features Black high schoolers’ art in various mediums, primarily literary, every Black History Month.
 I was also commissioned to write for the Spectrum Yearbook in a series I named “Slice of Spectrum Life,” a mini-feature series detailing the Spokane’s queer community.

 I have international works as well.
 For the U.K.-based, independent paper Hot Potato, I wrote about America’s 2020 presidential election from a Black women’s perspective.
 In 2019, I wrote an essay on working as the only Black, female sports reporter at Mississippi State University for ‘Unbias the News: Why diversity matters for journalism,’ a book featuring 31 journalists from around the world for the German-based anthology.
 I was a sports journalist for eight (8) years, covering SEC women’s basketball, the WNBA’s Washington Mystics, and a reporter on high school and little league sports throughout the East coast and in Mississippi during college.